 \subsection{Deformations and flat connections}

-We will now study how the matrix $\Psi_N$ depends on the coupling constants $t_k$ in the potential $V(x) = \sum_{k} \frac{t_k}{k} x^k$, and on the matrix size $N$.
-We will see that $t_k$ and $N$ play the roles of time variables in the integrable system -- a discrete time variable in the case of $N$.
+We will now study how the matrix $\Psi_N$ depends on the coefficients $t_k$ in the potential $V(x) = \sum_{k} \frac{t_k}{k} x^k$, and on the matrix size $N$.
+We will see that $t_k$ and $N$ play the roles of time variables in an integrable system -- a discrete time variable in the case of $N$.